AI IN MARKETING2024-11-02⏱️ 10 minutes

 Static and Outdated Profiles

-Limited Integration with Digital Behavior
+Limited Integration with Digital Behaviour

-This separation locks marketers from using an entirely integrated psychographic insight in a digital environment where real-time personalization is concerned.
+This separation locks marketers from using an integrated psychographic insight in a digital environment where real-time personalization is concerned.

 Difficulty in Measuring ROI